Sport in Pakistan: Table tennis

 The Pakistan Table Tennis Federation runs the sport in the country.
-Farjad Saif is the first player in Pakistan Table Tennis history to represent the country in the Olympics, participating in the 1988 Seoul Games.
-He did exceedingly well eventually ending the Olympic games with a ranking of 25th in the world.
-He also holds a record 13 national titles also being the only individual to win the title 7 times in a row.
+Farjad Saif became the first Pakistani table tennis player to compete at the Olympics, representing Pakistan at the 1988 Seoul Olympics.
+He performed strongly and finished the tournament ranked 25th in the world.
+Saif also holds a record 13 national titles and is the only player to win the national championship seven times in a row.

+Arif Khan is widely regarded as Pakistan's greatest table tennis player.
+He represented the country from 1974 to 1998, competing in four Asian Games, eight World Championships, and eight Asian Championships.
+He achieved Pakistan's highest-ever world ranking of 67th in 1984–85 and remains the only Pakistani to reach the Asian Championships quarter-finals.
+He won back-to-back men's singles gold medals at the 1987 (Kolkata) and 1989 (Islamabad) SAF Games, and a mixed doubles gold with Nazo Shakoor at the 1989 Islamabad Games making him the only Pakistani to win an individual table tennis gold at the SAF Games.
+He was a three-time national singles champion (1983, 1987, 1993) and received the Pride of Performance award from the Government of Pakistan in 1990.
+He later served as ITTF course conductor and national team coach across multiple countries.

 The Pakistan women's national table tennis team in 1972, competed in the inaugural ATTU Asian Table Tennis Championships held in Beijing, China.

 Tennis

 Aisam-ul-Haq Qureshi at the US Open.

 Tennis is a very popular sport and Pakistanis compete in various international events.
 The Pakistan Tennis Federation (PTF) organizes the game in the country.
-Khawaja Saeed Hai was the first Pakistani to reach a Grand Slam tournament, playing at Wimbledon, the US Open, and the French Open where he made it to the third round.
+Khwaja Saeed Hai was the first Pakistani to reach a Grand Slam tournament, playing at Wimbledon, the US Open, and the French Open where he made it to the third round.
 Haroon Rahim was a very successful player, he was the winner of several ATP Singles and Doubles titles.
-Lately, Aisam-ul-Haq created history in Pakistani tennis, as he reached the finals of 2010 US Open – Men's Doubles and 2010 US Open – Mixed Doubles.
+Lately, Aisam-ul-Haq Qureshi created history in Pakistani tennis, as he reached the finals of 2010 US Open – Men's doubles and 2010 US Open – Mixed doubles.

 The Pakistan Davis Cup team have previously reached the world group play-offs, with the help of Aisam-ul-Haq Qureshi, currently Pakistan's number one, and Aqeel Khan, the number two.
 Tennis events are very rare in Pakistan and there is hardly an international tennis event, apart from ATP tournaments.

+Parveen Ahmed was the first Pakistani woman to compete at a Grand Slam tennis tournament.